Jarasandha

-Jarasandha (जरासन्ध) is a king featured in Hindu literature.
+Jarasandha (जरासन्ध) is a king featured in the Hindu Mythology.
 He is the powerful monarch of Magadha, and a minor antagonist in Mahabharata.
 He is the son of the king Brihadratha, the founder of the Barhadratha dynasty of Magadha.
 According to popular lore, the descendants of Brihadratha ruled Magadha for 2600 years followed by Pradyota Dynasty and the Haryanka dynasty.
 He is mentioned in the Mahabharata and the Vayu Purana.
 He is also mentioned as the ninth pratinarayana in the Jain text Harivamsa Purana.

 Etymology

-The word Jarasandha has been explained as a combination of two Sanskrit words: jara (जरा) and sandha (सन्ध), "joining" The meaning of Jarasandha is "the one who is joined by Jara".
+The word Jarasandha has been explained as a combination of two Sanskrit words: jara (जरा) and sandha (सन्ध), "joining".
+The meaning of Jarasandha is "the one who is joined by Jara".